emacs-eask/cli/docs/content/en/Troubleshooting/_index.md

 ## 🚩 Possible Error Variables

-Some potential variables can cause faulty Eask, please check
+Some potential variables can cause faulty Eask, please check:

-* Emacs is installed and set up with `PATH`
+- Emacs is installed and set up with `PATH`
-* Eask is installed correctly
+- Eask is installed correctly
-* Node version should be `14.x` or above
+- Node version should be `14.x` or above

 ## ⛔️ Error when running an Eask command

-If you run an Eask command and get an error, there are a few things you can try
+If you run an Eask command and get an error, there are a few things you can try:
-yourself:

-* Make sure that you have the latest Eask version.
+- Make sure that you have the latest Eask version.
 You can determine the current Eask version with `eask --version`.
-* Upgrade Eask with `eask upgrade-eask` or `npm install -g @emacs-eask/cli@latest` if you chose to install from `npm`.
+- Upgrade Eask with `eask upgrade-eask` or `npm install -g @emacs-eask/cli@latest` if you chose to install from `npm`.

 {{< hint warning >}}